grow/grow/content/docs/documents.md

 - $titles – A mapping of title names to values.
 - $view (string)

+#### $hidden

+Whether to hide the document when querying for documents with the `g.docs` tag.
+Note that even if a document is marked hidden, it will still be rendered and served at its URL.

+    # Document will not show up in g.docs() results.
+    $hidden: true

+#### $path

+The serving path to make the document available at.
+By default, individual documents inherit the path specified by their blueprint.
+However, it can be overriden by specifying `$path` at the document-level.

+    # In document /content/pages/foo.md

+    # Makes the document available at /foo/bar/.
+    $view: /foo/bar/

+    # Makes the document available at /foo/.
+    $view: /{base}/

 #### $view

 The view to use when rendering the page for this document.
-Typically, documents will use the view specified by the collection's blueprint.
-However, individual content documents can override the collection's view.
+By default, individual documents inherit the view specified by their blueprint.
+However, it can be overriden by specifying it at the document-level.

+    # Renders the document with the template at /views/pages.html
-    /views/pages.html
+    $view: /views/pages.html

 <!--